Lykos Defence Logo

 Covers the observations and recommendations, any remaining queries, and identifies next steps

-NB: Use this indicative timeline as a general guide; projects can take more or less time depending on factors such as your teams' availability, turnaround of RFI materials, etc.
+NB: Use this indicative timeline as a general guide; projects can take more or less time depending on factors such as your teams’ availability, turnaround of RFI materials, and the complexity of the environment.

 Who Should Attend?